Wilbur J. Cohen: Kennedy and Johnson administrations

 In 1961, President John F. Kennedy appointed Cohen as Assistant Secretary for Legislation of Health, Education, and Welfare.
 According to Christy Ford Chapin (Insuring America's Health: The Public Creation of the Corporate Health Care System p.
 205) it was Cohen who, during the writing of Medicare legislation, "advised fellow reformers that partnering with insurance companies would create a politically palatable program"—with the result that America is today the only "developed" country with a for-private-profit health care system and without universal health care.
+Cohen was responsible for developing many of the details of Medicare and Medicaid.

 Nicholas Lemann (The Promised Land: The Great Black Migration and How It Changed America p.
 131 & 143) describes Cohen as "a first-generation New Deal social welfare planner [who] was deputy secretary but the real power in the Department of Health, Education and Welfare" and "an old friend of [Lyndon] Johnson."
 President Lyndon B. Johnson elevated him to Under Secretary in 1965, and he served as the U.S. Secretary of Health, Education, and Welfare from May 1968 to the end of Johnson's term, following the resignation of John W. Gardner.
 With a tenure of 249 days, Cohen became the shortest-ever secretary of that department, as the office was succeeded by the U.S. Secretary of Health and Human Services in 1980.
-Cohen also served a shorter tenure than any Secretary of Health and Human Services did, until 2017, when Tom Price, the first Secretary of Health and Human Services of the Trump administration, resigned after just 231 days, setting a new record for the shortest tenure.

 Later life and death

 In 1969, Cohen retired at the end of a Johnson's administration.
 In 1970, Cohen served as the president of the American Public Welfare Association (renamed the American Public Human Services Association in 1997).
 In 1971, Cohen was elected to the Common Cause National Governing Board.
 In 1980 Cohen became a Professor of Public Affairs at the University of Texas at Austin.

 The University of Michigan in Ann Arbor, where Cohen was a professor of Public Welfare Administration and lived for many years, established the Wilbur J. Cohen Collegiate Professor of Social Work professorship in his honor.

 He died while attending a gerontology conference in Seoul, South Korea, on May 17, 1987.
-He is interred at Garden of the Memories Cemetery in Kerrville, Texas.
+He is interred at Garden of Memories Cemetery in Kerrville, Texas.